-The level of efficacy was 86%.
+The effectiveness level was 86%.
 For each 20 infections that could have occurred in the participants, 17 were prevented by PrPE.
-There were three HIV infections among 276 participants selected at random to take daily tenofovir / emtricitabine (Truvada) to prevent HIV infection, and 19 269 between participants who were asked to wait a year before starting PrEP.
+There were three HIV infections among 276 participants randomly selected to take daily tenofovir / emtricitabine (Truvada) to prevent HIV infection, and 19 among 269 participants who were asked to wait one year before starting PrEP.

-This high level of effectiveness was unexpected even by the researchers themselves, not because they thought that PrEP would be inefficient, but because they thought that a much more in-depth study would be necessary to prove this fact scientifically.
-The reason the PROUD able to demonstrate its effectiveness through a simple study considering the standard of prevention, was that HIV incidence - the annual rate of infection - was much larger than expected, showing that there is a population of men homosexuals in an imminent risk of contracting HIV in England that could be protected from not very expensive way for PrEP
+This high level of efficacy was unexpected even by the researchers themselves, not because they thought PrEP would be inefficient, but because they thought it would require much more in-depth study to prove this fact scientifically.
+The reason why PROUD was able to demonstrate this efficacy through a simple study, considering prevention standards, was that the incidence of HIV - the annual rate of infection - was much higher than expected, showing that there is a population of men homosexuals at an imminent risk of contracting HIV in England that could be afforded not too expensive by PrEP

-The position of the PROUD as the most successful study involving tests with PrEP lasted only 15 minutes in the following presentation, exactly the same level of effectiveness was appointed by the French study IPERGAY - Read the specific article about it.
+The position of the PROUD as the most successful study involving tests with PrEP lasted only 15 minutes: in the following presentation, exactly the same level of efficacy was pointed out by the French study IPERGAY - Read the specific article about it.

 The study PROUD

-The study was designed in order to find out whether, if the participants knew they were using the PrPE, they would use condoms less and therefore would be infected with sexually transmitted diseases (STDs).
-He also wished to check whether PrEP could be applied in a situation of "real life," as close as possible that patients of clinics had already gone through.
+The study was designed to find out if, if participants knew they were using PrPE, they would use condoms less and consequently would be more likely to be infected with sexually transmitted diseases (STDs).
+He also sought to ascertain whether PrEP could be applied in a "real life" situation, as close as possible to what clinic patients had experienced.

 "We found that our concern regarding the fact of PrPE be less effective in the real world was totally unfounded.
 In fact, what we found was just the opposite. "